Can't log in? Can't access full text? Try the following:

 (will work off campus)

-You can “re-proxy” any EZProxy link to use our other proxy server.
+You can “re-proxy” many EZProxy links to use our other proxy server.

 eresources (at) lists.bgsu.edu